LDAC (codec): Audio coding

 Starting from Android 8.0 "Oreo", LDAC is part of the Android Open Source Project, enabling every OEM to integrate this standard into their own Android devices freely.
 The encoder library is open source and the implementation for Linux is already present in bluez-alsa, pulseaudio-modules-bt, and in PipeWire's bluez5 module.
-It is available on Fedora with RPM Fusion since Fedora 30.
+It is available on Fedora since Fedora 29.
 However the decoder library is proprietary, so receiving devices require licenses.

 On 17 September 2019, the Japan Audio Society (JAS) certified LDAC with their Hi-Res Audio Wireless certification.
-Currently the only codecs with the Hi-Res Audio Wireless certification are LDAC and LHDC.
+As of June 2024, the codecs certified by the JAS to bear the Hi-Res Audio Wireless logo are LHDC, LDAC, SCL6, LC3plus, SHDC, and aptX Adaptive.